 The central unit of NCRU provides information and methodological assistance to all regional cancer registries and HCRs, support and improvement of the software and codifiers, control of completeness and quality of the registered data and conducts epidemiological researches at the national level.
 Software tools that support standardization and data quality in the NCRU are regularly updated.
 Developed in the central unit of NCRU information technologies of NCRU and HCR are unique and there are no similar systems in Ukraine yet.

-Our many years of experience show that the extent and nature of discrepancies between reports obtained on-line and/or as a result of paper docs processing, compared with those obtained on the basis of NCRU data, which was especially evident in the first years of introduction of the information technology, call into question the practical value and effectiveness of the statistical information, which is NOT based on modern principles of collection and control of compliance with the rules of registration and processing of personal data in the field of oncology.
-It is equally important to realize that even after the abolition of notification paper forms and transition to solely electronic systems, doctor still has a duty to provide proper and complete data within the prescribed time; and without keeping these rules there is no reliable medical registry in any country.
+Our many years of experience show that the extent and nature of discrepancies between reports which were obtained on-line (promptly) and/or as a result of paper docs processing, compared with those obtained on the NCRU data (it was especially evident in the first years of introduction of the information technology), call into question the practical value and the effectiveness of the statistical information, which is NOT based on modern principles of collection and control of compliance with the rules of registration , processing of personal data and reporting in the field of oncology.
+It is equally important to realize that even after the abolition of notification paper forms and transition to solely electronic registration systems, doctor still has a duty to provide proper and complete data within the prescribed time; and without keeping these rules there is no reliable medical registry in any country.